BMW X5 SUV

 More reviews

-Four-wheel drive and BMW's excellent eight-speed automatic gearbox are fitted as standard, with the former carefully calibrated to make the big X5 handle like a much lighter car.
+No matter which engine you choose, four-wheel drive and BMW's excellent eight-speed automatic gearbox are fitted as standard, with the former carefully calibrated to make the big X5 handle like a much lighter car.
 It's certainly precise, and when fitted with air suspension the ride is pleasant too.
 Adaptive M Suspension is noticeably less settled.

-Just three trims are offered, with 19-inch alloy wheels, LED lights, heated seats, air suspension and wireless phone charging fitted to the xLine version.
-M Sport costs around £3,500 more and gives the X5 a makeover inside and out for a racier feel, including fitting 20-inch alloy wheels.
+Just three trims are offered, with 19-inch alloy wheels, LED lights, heated seats, air suspension and wireless phone charging fitted to the entry-level xLine version.
+M Sport costs around £4,000 more and gives the X5 a makeover inside and out for a racier feel, including fitting 20-inch alloy wheels.
 Meanwhile, the X5 M features so many changes it can almost be considered a separate model.